ruslo/CGold/docs/index.rst

 Welcome to **CGold**!

-This guide will show you how to use :ref:`CMake <CMake>` and helps you to write elegant, correct and scalable projects.
+This guide will show you how to use :ref:`CMake <CMake>` and help you to write elegant, correct and scalable projects.
 We'll start from the simple cases and add more features one by one.
 This tutorial covers only part of CMake capabilities - some topics are skipped intentionally in favor of better